distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 Conventionally the usage is collected on the network component and forwarded to be processed in the usage management component.

-In the distributed rating, the Client SDK should do the usage collection and forward it to the rating agent to be processed in real-time.
+In the *distributed rating*, the Client SDK should do the usage collection and forward it to the *Rating Agent* to be processed in real-time.

 Below is the data schema of the product usage management as defined in TMF-635, the main entity used in the usage management process is the Usage and UsageSpecification